HannaStselmashok/snowflake_dbt/README.md

 ### Custom generic test

+First I wanted to create singular test based on macro
 1. Created macro (jinja template) in macros table to check all columns for null in models.
 File name 'no_nulls_in_columns.sql'
 2. Created query
 ```sql